 Humpback Whale Watching

-The last part of the tour was Humpback whale watching, (done between the months of June to August) we headed out and not even 10 minutes of looking we had stumbled across 2 humpback whales!
-These animals are magnificent to watch as the casually swim together sometimes slapping the water with their giant tails before making another dive.
+The last part of the tour was Humpback whale watching (done between the months of June to October.)
+We headed out to sea and within not even 10 minutes of looking we had stumbled across two Humpback whales!
+These animals are magnificent to watch as they casually swim together sometimes slapping the water with their giant tails before making another dive.

-We spent about 2 hours Humpback Whale watching and managed to see 7 whales in total, once only meters from the boat.
+We spent about 2 hours Humpback whale watching and managed to see 7 whales in total, one only meters from the boat.
 Everyone on our boat was amazed by these beautiful animals and the excitement was electric.

 If you’re after a professional team to look after you for your Isla de la Plata tour then there are plenty of good operators in town.

-The tour with Go Montanita (who we went with) cost $60usd and includes transport, food and drinks, guide and equipment – we can see why the island is referred to as the “Poor Man’s Galapagos” due to the low cost of this tour.
+The tour we did cost $85 USD and included transport, food and drinks, a guide, and snorkeling equipment.
+We can see why the island is referred to as the “Poor Man’s Galapagos” due to the low cost of this tour.